Rothko Chapel | Abstract art equals universal spirituality

 Oxford Reference, Oxford University Press

-Auction records and art market trends appear desecrating for many people that appreciate only the spiritual and historical aspects of the works.
+Auction records and art market trends appear desecrating for many people who appreciate only the spiritual and historical aspects of the works.
 But it is not a question of either-or.
-Maybe one of the reasons why Rothko’s paintings reach impressively high auction records is their capacity to convey universal feelings such as spirituality.
+Maybe one reason Rothko’s paintings reach impressively high auction prices is their capacity to convey universal feelings, such as spirituality.

 The Seagram Murals and the power of abstract art

 The Seagram Murals were commissioned to Rothko to decorate The Four Seasons Restaurant in the Seagram Building in New York.
-They are often the subject of debates on abstract art and spirituality, such as in the Houston Chapel.
+They are often the subject of debates about abstract art and spirituality, as seen in the Houston Chapel.
 The artist canceled the commission at the last moment.
-Years later, after having spent time in storage space, the paintings were donated to the Tate Foundation.
+Years later, after being stored, the paintings were donated to the Tate Foundation.
 They have since been displayed both in Tate Britain and Modern.

-A series of paintings that were commissioned to be placed in a restaurant, exhibited in a non-sacred place, still has the power of evoking in the spectator spirituality and transcendental feelings.
-This is the power of Rothko’s abstract art: it confers to the space where it is situated an atmosphere of mysticism, a sublime and spiritual sensation.
+A series of paintings commissioned for a restaurant and exhibited in a non-sacred place still has the power to evoke spirituality and transcendental feelings in the spectator.
+This is the power of Rothko’s abstract art: it confers on the space where it is situated an atmosphere of mysticism, a sublime, spiritual sensation.

 Tag